tokenika/tokenika.github.io/reviews/neo/index.md

 **InteropService - Interoperable Services:**

 Used to load the blockchain ledger, digital assets, digital identity, persistent storage area and other underlying services.
 They are like virtual machines that are provided for virtual machines, enabling smart contracts to access these services at run time to achieve some advanced functionality.
-Through this low-coupling design, **NeoVM can be ported to any blockchain or even non-blockchain system used, increasing the utility of the smart contracts.**
+Through this low-coupling design, NeoVM can be ported to any blockchain or even non-blockchain system used, increasing the utility of the smart contracts.

 **DevPack - Compiler and IDE plugin:**

 DevPack includes the high-level language compiler and the IDE plug-in.
 Because NeoVM's architecture is very similar to JVM and .NET Runtime, the compilers in DevPack can compile Java byte code and .NET MSIL into NeoVM's instruction set.
-Java / Kotlin, C# developers do not need to learn new languages and will be able to immediately start developing smart contracts in VS, Eclipse and other familiar IDE environments. **This greatly reduces the learning curve for developing smart contracts, allowing us to easily build a vibrant community around NeoContract.**
+Java / Kotlin, C# developers do not need to learn new languages and will be able to immediately start developing smart contracts in VS, Eclipse and other familiar IDE environments.
+This greatly reduces the learning curve for developing smart contracts, allowing us to easily build a vibrant community around NeoContract.

-NeoContract can create a smart contract call tree through static analysis before running a smart contract. **Through the deterministic call tree, the NEO node can dynamically fragment the smart contract to achieve theoretically unlimited expansion**, which overcomes the "jamming effect" caused by the static fragmentation of other block chain systems.
+NeoContract can create a smart contract call tree through static analysis before running a smart contract.
+Through the deterministic call tree, the NEO node can dynamically fragment the smart contract to achieve theoretically unlimited expansion, which overcomes the "jamming effect" caused by the static fragmentation of other block chain systems.

 ### Cross-chain interoperability agreement: NeoX